privacy-scaling-explorations/nova-by-hand/part_3.md

 Thus, by using the Cycle of Curve, we can make the proof $\Pi$ compatible with the order of the circuit at each recursion step.

-# 6 Why Dose the Cycle of Curve make it efficiency in Nova?
+# 6 Why does the Cycle of Curve makes Nova efficient?

 Recall the Augmented Circuit, which includes Non-Interactive Folding.
 ![calculation](/images/part3_calculation.png)